-Ayaz is a widely recognized projects lawyer and Co-chair of the Project Development & Finance Practice.
+Ayaz is a widely recognized projects lawyer and Co-chair of the Projects & Infrastructure Practice.
 He brings over 25 years of experience advising on the structuring, development, financing, construction, acquisition, and sale of major energy and infrastructure projects in the United States and around the world.
 Ayaz represents sponsors, banks, funds, investors, agencies, ministries, and public authorities across the infrastructure, energy, and sustainability sectors, as well as in the hospitality, mining, petrochemical, telecom, satellite construction, and other select industries.

 Ayaz has led projects in more than 30 countries across North, Central, and South America, Asia, the Middle East, Europe, and Africa.
 These projects have occasionally involved governments and multi-lateral agencies (MLAs) or been structured as public-private partnerships (P3s).
 Some have established the framework, concession structure, or model agreements for energy or infrastructure projects in a country.